Drifting crop chemical deals ‘double whammy’ to U.S. farmers

 Crops have suffered damage across much of the farm belt.
 Governments in 17 states are investigating more than 1,400 complaints of dicamba problems covering 2.5 million acres, Kevin Bradley, a University of Missouri associate professor in the plant sciences division, wrote last week.

-The three companies that sell the chemical in the United States for use on growing crops of soybeans and cotton, Monsanto Co (MON.N), BASF (BASFn.DE) and DuPont (DD.N), say their products have not always been used according to label instructions.
+The three companies that sell the chemical in the United States for use on growing crops of soybeans and cotton, Monsanto Co, BASF and DuPont, say their products have not always been used according to label instructions.

 Some farmers used older dicamba products that were more drift-prone, deployed spraying equipment contaminated with other herbicides, or applied dicamba in the wrong conditions, Monsanto's chief technology officer Robb Fraley said.